dnovischi/jetson-tutorials/jetson-nano-realsense-notetic-ubuntu-18-04-install.md

 /tf_static
 ```

-4. If configure your nano to run in a multiple machine ROS environment or run rviz directly on the nano you should be able to get a result similar to the one in the image below:
+4. If you configure your nano to run in a multiple machine ROS environment or run rviz directly on the nano, you should be able to get a result similar to the one in the image below:

 ![rviz-realsense-screenshot](res/Screenshot-from-2023-01-08.png??raw=true)